-This creamy and colorful vegan Broccoli Soup is the pinnacle of comfort food!
+This creamy and colorful vegan cream of broccoli soup is the pinnacle of comfort food!
 It's flavored with simple spices and can be made in the blender for one of the quickest plant-based meals ever.
-It's easy enough to serve as a side and delicious enough to be the main course!
-Kids will love this one too!
+It is an easy recipe to serve as a side or a main course!
+And kids will love this one too!

 All About Broccoli